Pulitzer Prize winning author Lawrence Wright spoke about Texas’ ever-changing political landscape in Dallas Hall on Sept. 5.

-“I love coming to the lectures here at SMU,” Swanson said.
+“I love coming to the lectures here at SMU,” attendee Swanson said.
 “The Clements Center usually does more historical lectures, so I’m happy that this one was more current.”

-While the lecture was focused on current events, Wright made sure not to forget about Texas’ significant history, bringing it up often in both his political analysis and his witty remarks.
+While the lecture was focused on current events, Wright made sure not to forget about Texas’ significant history, bringing it up often in both his political analysis and witty remarks.